UnderstandLingBV/Tuktu/documentation/processors/nosql/tuktu.nosql.processors.HDFSWriterProcessor.json.md

     - A separator for separating datapackets

     * **replication** *(type: int)* `[Optional]`
     - Replication factor of the file on HDFS.
-Default is 3